CSESoc-CompClub/Intro-To-MIPS/README.md

 ## Big Project - goldguess.s

 Oh No!
 No-Face has eaten too much and has morphed into its terrifying monstrous form!
-He has presented Sen a handful of gold nuggets and has challenged you to write a MIPS Program to allow Sen to guess the value it holds.
+He has presented Sen a handful of gold nuggets and has challenged you to write a program in MIPS assembly to allow Sen to guess the value it holds.

 Sen has 3 chances to guess it right.
 Guess correct and the gold nuggets shall be Sen's.
 Guess wrong and Sen will be gobbled up.